A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsubsection{Linguistic Quality}

-In terms of linguistic quality, it is evident that the diversity of stego texts generated by baseline methods is significantly lower than that of human text, particularly in the IMDB and SHAKESPEARE datasets, as reflected by the $distinct_3$.
-A major reason existing baseline methods are easily detected is that their language model distribution is too sharp, causing the generated stego text to fall into a few fixed patterns.
+In terms of linguistic quality, it is evident that the diversity of stego texts generated by baseline methods is significantly lower than that of human text, particularly in the IMDB and SHAKESPEARE datasets, as reflected by $distinct_3$.
+A major reason existing baseline methods are easily detected is that their language model distributions are too sharp, causing the generated stego text to fall into a few fixed patterns.
 In contrast, FreStega adjusts the language model distribution to alleviate the sharpening phenomenon, effectively increasing the diversity of stego text in almost all scenarios.
 Similarly, our method ensures the fluency of the generated text, with the perplexity being almost identical to that of baseline methods.
 In most cases, since FreStega mitigates the distribution sharpness issue in language models, incorporating FreStega leads to a slight increase in perplexity, typically by no more than 5\%—except for ChatGLM3-6B.
 In a few cases, PPL may even decrease, but overall it remains roughly comparable to the baseline without FreStega.

-Although PPL is not a perfect metric, our experiment results indicate that FreStega does not introduce overly strong control signals during the target domain alignment process, which would force the language model to produce nonsensical text or fall into the other extreme of obvious repetition.
-In a word, FreStega effectively preserves the meaningfulness and coherence of the stego text, even as it enhances the entropy in the sequential alignment stage.
+Overall, FreStega effectively preserves the meaningfulness and coherence of the stego text, even as it enhances the entropy in the sequential alignment stage.